About This Listing

 Quiet, comfortable place in a lively neighborhood.
 Portland is a food paradise and I live in one of the restaurant hot spots.
 My quiet neighborhood is between Hawthorne and Division with rapid bus service to downtown, 20 minutes.
 It's a safe, interesting, vibrant place for a stroll or a bike ride.
 Lots of cafes and restaurants nearby.
 (Two blocks from PokPok and Roe, four from Ava Gene's.)
 I have bikes available to rent.
 I speak Spanish and French as well and enjoy hosting.

 A healthy breakfast is a specialty of mine.
 I serve it between 7:30 and 9:30, but let me know if you need it earlier or later.
 I normally eat with you.
 For the other meals I can advise about local restaurants.
 And tell about Portland and Oregon sights.
-I gladly accommodate vegetarians or vegans, but it's not a place for celiacs.
+I gladly accommodate vegetarians, but it's not a place for celiacs.
 Do tell me about food preferences and/or allergies.

 My house is a comfortable 1927 home which I am making as energy efficient as possible.
 Hardwood floors, lots of books, and plenty of art, but not the kind of place where you have to tiptoe.
 I have room for two guests at this time, but not three or four.

 You would be in the guest bedroom with the TV/DVD, which I never watch.
 The bedroom has a new queen bed and a trundle for those who want separate beds ( I charge a set up fee for the trundle, see house rules).
 It is quiet and has several windows, and an extra heater.
 I have WiFi.
 We share one remodeled bathroom.